VLAN, Trunk, Router-on-a-Stick, and Firewall Rule Lab

 g0/0.99802.1Q VLAN 99172.20.99.1/24

-If the physical interface is up but a specific VLAN cannot route, focus on that VLAN tag, the trunk allowed list, the subinterface IP address, and the host default gateway.
+If the physical interface is up but one VLAN cannot route, focus on that VLAN's tag, the trunk allowed list, the subinterface IP, and the host default gateway.
+The native VLAN (untagged on the trunk) must match on both ends or you see a mismatch and inter-switch leakage.

 Firewall Rule Table